What is Voluntary Retirement?

 Voluntary retirement is a characterization of the injured worker’s status on the date of their application for benefits.
 This is an artificial status.
 It is used by the Department of Labor and Industries and Self Insured employers to deny time loss and pension benefits to workers who in their opinion are not sufficiently attached to the workforce.

 Said another way, a voluntary retirement order is not good news.
 It is L&I’s way to unfairly take workers benefits.
 Don’t let them do this to you.
 Learn the rules.
 Consult a lawyer.
 Get legal advice.
 Protect your right to benefits.
+There could be alot of money involved here.

 Voluntary Retirement Rules